-If you use Microsoft Azure, Amazon Web Services or cloud services, you need cloud penetration testing.
+If you use Microsoft Azure, Amazon Web Services, Google Cloud, or other cloud services, you need cloud penetration testing.
 Learn about common cloud security gaps and the benefits of cloud penetration testing.

 Cloud Infrastructure at Risk